Propaganda in Augustan Rome: Res Gestae

-The most common piece of Augustan literature is the Res Gestae Divi Augusti (The Deeds of the Divine Augustus), a documentation written by Augustus soon before his death, listing out the accomplishments and recognitions he gained in his life.
-Thus, the text – despite influencing little of his reign – was crucial in carving the image of Augustus that was to remain after his death.
-Augustus' intentions are clearly outlined in his first line:A copy below of the deeds of the divine Augustus, by which he subjected the whole wide earth to the rule of the Roman people, and of the money which he spent for the state and Roman people...
-Immediately Augustus establishes his religious power through the link of the title 'divine'.
+The most common piece of Augustan literature is the Res Gestae Divi Augusti (The Deeds of the Divine Augustus), a document Augustus wrote before his death listing the accomplishments of his life.
+Though the text did not influence perceptions of Augustus during his life, it did influence his legacy.
+The first line of the Res Gestae Divi Augusti reads:A copy below of the deeds of the divine Augustus, by which he subjected the whole wide earth to the rule of the Roman people, and of the money which he spent for the state and Roman people...
+Here, due to the emperor's religious importance in ancient Rome, he uses the term 'divine' to refer to himself.
 His importance and actions for the state are constantly referred to throughout the Res Gestae.
-Augustus demonstrates his military strength through anecdotes of his conquests, building upon how he had heroically avenged his adoptive father Julius Caesar by defeating his assassins.
-It is said Augustus intended the Res Gestae to be located on the external wall of his mausoleum however archaeologists have found copies in Galatia in Asia Minor and Antioch in Pisidia, reinforcing the idea the emperor had intended to glorify not just his lifetime achievements but Rome as a whole.
+Augustus boasts his military strength through anecdotes of his conquests, building upon how he had heroically avenged his adoptive father Julius Caesar by defeating his assassins.
+The original Res Gestae, which has not survived, was engraved upon a pair of bronze pillars and placed in front of his mausoleum.
+However archaeologists have found copies in Galatia in Asia Minor and Antioch in Pisidia, which further suggests his intent to use it to influence his legacy.

-Though all events written in the Res Gestae can be corroborated, Augustus has chosen to omit information, for example such as Mark Antony's name.
+Though all events written in the Res Gestae can be corroborated, Augustus chose to omit information from it.
+For example, Mark Antony's name is not used in the Res Gestae.

 Poetry

 Aeneid

-The most famous piece of poetry in Augustus' time was Virgil's Aeneid, essentially narrating the birth of Rome through their founder Aeneas, a surviving Trojan warrior.
-The poem is symbolic of the origin of the Roman people, and thus linking Augustus as a descendant of Aeneas, Virgil illustrated how Augustus had created a new thriving Rome and how integral he is to Roman culture.
-Furthermore Virgil provided credibility and reinforced the divinity in Augustus, representing the emperor as written:Time and again you’ve heard his coming promised-Caesar Augustus!
-Son of a god [Julius Caesar], he will bring back the Age of Gold to the Latian fields where Saturn once held sway, expand his empire past Garamants [North African tribe] and the Indians to a land beyond the stars, beyond the wheel of the year, the course of the sun itself, where Atlas bears the skies and turns on his shoulder the heavens studded with flaming stars.
+The most famous piece of poetry in Augustus' time was Virgil's Aeneid, which narrates the birth of Rome through its founder Aeneas, a surviving Trojan warrior.
+The poem claims that the Romans had ancestors in the Trojans, and links Augustus to the descendants of Aeneas.
+Virgil uses this to illustrate how integral Augustus was to Roman culture and to praise Augustus and his divinity in Roman religion:Time and again you’ve heard his coming promised-Caesar Augustus!
+Son of a god [Julius Caesar], he will bring back the Age of Gold to the Latian fields where Saturn once held sway, expand his empire past Garamants and the Indians to a land beyond the stars, beyond the wheel of the year, the course of the sun itself, where Atlas bears the skies and turns on his shoulder the heavens studded with flaming stars.
 Even now the Caspian and Maeotic kingdoms quake at his coming, oracles sound the alarm and the seven mouths of the Nile churn with fear.
 Not even Hercules himself could cross such a vast expanse of earth…